 ANALYSIS

-I can’t remember the last time a novel had cracked me up by its humor and wit until Carl Hiaasen’s Bad Monkey tickled me with its biting plot and hysterical one-liners.
+I can’t remember the last time a novel cracked me up with its humor and wit until Carl Hiaasen’s Bad Monkey tickled me with its biting plot and hysterical one-liners.

 The author unabashedly discloses a few local tourist cons in South Florida.
 One that’s lingered in my memory is the low pirate scam of sport-fishing crews that the author says actually took place in Miami.
 Not only that, but it’s also alarming to know that Miami is actually the “floating body parts capital of America”.
 Suffice to say, there are also restaurants that don’t mind serving customers with chowder topped with roach parts and rat droppings.
 Truly a great way to curb your appetite.